jackvial/koch_robotic_arm_screwdriver/talk.md

 # Difference
 Using the difference function to make holes in shapes.

+# Screwdriver Chuck
+Describe the screwdriver chuck and walk through the code.

 # Exporting To STL
 Render the model and export to STL.